afsc-assessments/ebswp_2023/doc/EBSpollock.md

 \end{table}
 \begin{table}[ht]
 \centering
-\caption{For the configuration named with 2021 LF, Tier 3 projections of EBS pollock ABC for the 7 scenarios.
-Note: scenario 2 results for `r thisyr+1` and `r thisyr+2 are conditioned on catches in that scenario listed in Table \ref{tab:tier3_C}).}
+\caption{For the configuration named 20.0b, Tier 3 projections of EBS pollock ABC for the 7 scenarios.
+Note: scenario 2 results for 2022` and 2023 are conditioned on catches in that scenario listed in Table \ref{tab:tier3_C}).}
 \label{tab:tier3_ABC}
 \scalebox{0.85}{
 \begin{tabular}{rrrrrrrr}